The Repairer of Reputations: Plot

-While still recovering from his accident, Hildred obtains and reads The King in Yellow, a false document within the story which is represented as a universally censored play which deeply disturbs him.
+While still recovering from his accident, Hildred obtains and reads The King in Yellow (a use, by the author, of a false document), which is represented as a universally censored play which deeply disturbs him.
 Once a wealthy dilettante and affable man-about-town, after his accident Hildred becomes an eccentric recluse who spends his days poring over old books and maps and associating with a more eccentric character, Mr. Wilde, the "Repairer of Reputations" of the story's title.

 Wilde claims to be the architect of a vast conspiracy which uses, amongst other devices, blackmail to influence and command powerful men whose reputations the conspiracy has saved from scandal.
 Hildred imagines that, with Wilde's help, he will become the heir of the "Last King" of "The Imperial Dynasty of America", which Wilde says is descended from a lost kingdom within distant stars in the Hyades.
-However, Hildred perceives his cousin Louis standing before him in the line of succession.
+Hildred, however, perceives his cousin Louis standing before him in the line of succession.
 Thus, he plans to force Louis to abdicate his claim to the throne, accept exile, and never marry.

-Louis, who believes that Hildred is still mentally ill, humors him by agreeing to abdicate his claim, but becomes angry when Hildred insists that Louis cannot marry his fiancée, Constance Hawberk.
+Louis, realizing that Hildred is still mentally ill, humors him by agreeing to abdicate his claim, but becomes angry when Hildred insists that Louis cannot marry his fiancée, Constance Hawberk.
 Louis is shocked when Hildred claims that he has murdered Dr. Archer and had Constance assassinated.
-When Hildred runs back to the apartment of Mr. Wilde, there is confusion in its dark doorway—Wilde's cat rushes out as Wilde is trying to enter, Hildred's "long knife flew" then "tumbling and thumping about in the darkness…and…Mr. Wilde lay on the floor with throat torn open".
+When Hildred runs back to the apartment of Mr. Wilde, there is confusion in its dark doorway: Wilde's cat rushes out as Hildred is trying to enter, Hildred's "long knife flew" then hears the cat "tumbling and thumping about in the darkness…and…Mr. Wilde lay on the floor with throat torn open".
 Hildred's plans of conquering the United States with the help of Wilde's conspiracy are destroyed.
 The police arrive, and Hildred sees Constance crying as he is dragged away.
-It's unknown whether or not Hildred actually committed any murders.
+It is ambiguous whether or not Hildred actually committed any murders.

 The story ends with a note that Hildred died in an asylum for the criminally insane.